AFLplusplus/Website/content/aflpp_fuzzing_framework_proposal.md

 ## Entities

++ Virtual Input (hold input buffer and associated metadata (e.g. structure)
 + Seed Queue
 + Executor (Forkserver, Fauxserver, Network Connector)
-  + Input Channel (A way to send a new testcase to the target (multiple can be stacked))
+  + Input Channel (A way to send a new testcase to the target (multiple can be stacked)) > andrea: why multiple?
   + Observation Channel (shared mem or whatever, also a mmaped file, define a generic interface)
 + Feedback
   + Feedback Reducer (VFuzz "Sensor" -> Reduce Observation Channel output to feedback value)